Home :: Cheap Ways to Travel

 Buses don't come without risks, however.
 In some countries, like Kenya or Tanzania, riding local buses means taking your life in your hands.
 In others, like Panama and Thailand, buses are a perfectly good alternative to other forms of public transport - but they're still less safe than trains or planes.

 The most harrowing bus rides I've taken are in Muslim countries, where drivers race to make it to the next town in time for prayers, and in Africa, where buses come to die after no one else wants them...

 For an overview of information and resources, have a look at my travel by bus page.

-Different - and unusual - forms of transport
+Different - and more unusual - forms of transport

 One of the great things about travel is novelty - trying new things, experiencing different approaches to life, and, why not, new modes of transportation.

-- You can rent a car (although I've heard of people buying them abroad just to travel) if you feel confident about driving in that country (I have never ever been able to master driving on the left side, as they do in the UK).
+- You can rent a car (although I've heard of people buying them abroad just to travel) if you feel confident about driving in that country.
+I have never ever been able to master driving on the left side, as they do in the UK, Australia and parts of Asia.
 If this is tempting take a look at my international drivers licence page but be warned, this is not the cheapest way to travel.

 - I've tried hitchhiking but have mixed feelings about it.
 In some countries it's relatively safe and perfectly legitimate.
 In others I wouldn't dream of it.
 For an overview of hows and wherefores, see what I have to say to and about female hitchhikers.